Event Experience Details

-If you are out on the route and unable to continue walking, a 3-Day van can transport you to the next pit stop.
-We call these "sweep vans" because they "sweep" the route.
+If you are out on the route and unable to continue walking, a sweep van can pick you up and transport you to the next pit stop.
 Sweep vans do not pick up from pit stops and do not drop off at grab & gos.
-If you are at a pit stop and unable to continue walking, get on a Lunch & Camp Shuttle.
-If you board a Lunch & Camp Shuttle prior to lunch you will be taken directly to lunch.
-If you board a Lunch & Camp Shuttle after lunch, you will be taken directly to camp.
+If you are at a pit stop and unable to continue walking, get on a Lunch & Camp shuttle.
+If you board a Lunch & Camp shuttle prior to lunch you will be taken directly to lunch.
+If you board a Lunch & Camp shuttle after lunch, you will be taken directly to camp.
 It may not depart immediately, so please wait patiently until its scheduled departure time.

 Please be courteous and follow instructions of safety monitors, crew and staff at all times.
 They are here to make sure you have a safe and enjoyable experience.
 Abusive behavior towards fellow participants, crew and staff will not be tolerated under any circumstances.

 At each pit stop there will be an assortment of snacks including oranges, bananas, potato chips, carrots, peanuts, pretzels and more (as supplies last).
 To drink, there will be water and sports drink provided (you must bring your own water bottle to fill).
 About halfway through each day’s mileage, you will have a nutritious lunch.
 Each morning and evening at camp you will enjoy a hot catered meal.

 You should be drinking about 4-5 oz. of fluid per mile while on the event.
 Drink a bottle of water AND a bottle of sports drink between each pit stop to maintain your sodium levels.
 Re-read the information on nutrition and hydration on the Training page.
 This will help you to know the symptoms of dehydration and hyponatremia to watch for in your body.
 Please note: you must bring your own water bottle on the event.
 We will not be providing individual bottles of water, but will provide water to refill your own.
 Please assist us in making our event gentler on the environment.